Doha: Establishment of Al Bidda

 The city of Doha was formed seceding from another local settlement known as Al Bidda.
-The earliest documented mention of Al Bidda was made in 1681 by the Carmelite Convent, in an account which chronicles several settlements in Qatar.
+The earliest documented mention of Al Bidda was made in 1681 by the Carmelite Convent, in an account that chronicles several settlements in Qatar.
 In the record, the ruler and a fort in the confines of Al Bidda are alluded to.
-Carsten Niebuhr, a German explorer who visited the Arabian Peninsula, created one of the first maps to depict the settlement in 1765 in which he labelled it as 'Guttur'.
+Carsten Niebuhr, a German explorer who visited the Arabian Peninsula, created one of the first maps to depict the settlement in 1765, in which he labelled it as 'Guttur'.

 David Seaton, a British political resident in Muscat, wrote the first English record of Al Bidda in 1801.
 He refers to the town as 'Bedih' and describes the geography and defensive structures in the area.
 He stated that the town had recently been settled by the Sudan tribe (singular Al-Suwaidi), whom he considered to be pirates.
 Seaton attempted to bombard the town with his warship, but returned to Muscat upon finding that the waters were too shallow to position his warship within striking distance.

 In 1820, British surveyor R. H. Colebrook, who visited Al Bidda, remarked on the recent depopulation of the town.
 He wrote:

 The same year, an agreement known as the General Maritime Treaty was signed between the East India Company and the sheikhs of several Persian Gulf settlements (some of which were later known as the Trucial Coast).
 It acknowledged British authority in the Persian Gulf and sought to end piracy and the slave trade.
 Bahrain became a party to the treaty, and it was assumed that Qatar, perceived as a dependency of Bahrain by the British, was also a party to it.
 Qatar, however, was not asked to fly the prescribed Trucial flag.
 As punishment for alleged piracy committed by the inhabitants of Al Bidda and breach of the treaty, an East India Company vessel bombarded the town in 1821.
 They razed the town, forcing between 300 and 400 natives to flee and temporarily take shelter on the islands between Qatar and the Trucial Coast.